-Also the relevant Port Stephens/ Great Lakes Floodplain Committee Documentation which was adopted for the Port attached, (Details see Annex 4).
+Also the relevant Port Stephens/ Great Lakes Floodplain Committee Documentations of 2001/02 which was adopted for the Port.

 Coastal Process.

 The measures outlined relating to maintenance/ monitoring of the pipework will be on going and will have a projected adverse impact on the surrounding marine environment.
 Also the continual fouling on the intake mesh/strainers will increase in the velocities at the two intakes and contribute to the entrainment of marine species.
 Appropriate management measures and maintenance methods and schedules need to be produced as part of this Report.